-All costs relating to the acquisition and exploration of the Project are capitalized and reported in the Statements of Financial Position in the Company's financial statements.
-For details see the Company's Prospectus posted on the Company's website www.FireweedZinc.com and the audited Financial Statements for the year ended December 31, 2019 and interim financial statements for the period ended September 30, 2020 available on SEDAR at www.sedar.com.
+All costs relating to the acquisition of the Project are capitalized and reported in the Statements of Financial Position in the Company's financial statements.
+All costs related to the exploration and evaluation are reported in the Company's Statement of Loss and Comprehensive Loss with a breakdown of categories provided in Note 5 of the audited financial statements for the year ended December 31, 2020 on SEDAR at www.sedar.com.